flutter/flutter/specs/pointer.md

 TODO(ianh): add an API that exposes the currently existing pointers, so that you can determine e.g. if you have a mouse.

-TODO(ianh): determine what the update frequency of these events should be.
-One set of events per frame?
-Multiple updates per frame?

 Wheel events